PastIn Person

 Associate Professor, Faculty of Law; Faculty Fellow, Schwartz Reisman Institute at University of Toronto

-Anna Su is an associate professor in the Faculty of Law at the University of Toronto, focusing on international human rights law, comparative constitutional law, technology and international law, and law and religion.
+Anna Su is an associate professor in the Faculty of Law at the University of Toronto and a Schwartz Reisman faculty fellow.
+Her research includes international human rights law, comparative constitutional law, technology and international law, and law and religion.

 Aziz Z. Huq